Sedation Dentistry in Dallas, Texas

 - Need several dental procedures done at one time

 If you are interested in sedation dentistry options, contact our office.
-We would be happy to see you for a consultation and discuss our available sedation options with you.
-Our team is happy to answer any questions you may have on this process.
+We would happily see you for a consultation and discuss our available sedation options.
+Our team is happy to answer any questions on this process.